yenerbrs/byOS_Arduino/README.md

 Timers can be set, updated, paused.
 Also timers can be delayed from the power on and they can be both single mode use or repetitive mode.

+Task system makes it easy to manage separate tasks running with complex algorithms and state machines.

 ## Installation

 Make sure you are running at least 1.6.x of the Arduino IDE.